 In 1950, the NH Big Tree Program began in an effort to find, record and recognize our magnificent individual trees.
 The list of recorded trees now includes over 1,000 county, state and national champions.
 NH Big Tree volunteers search the state for the largest examples of tree species and work together measuring trees in their local area nominated to the program.
 The group typically meets bimonthly for program updates, measuring trips and sharing discoveries and stories.

-The NH Big Tree Program has compiled a map of some of NH’s biggest trees that can be viewed by the public.
-This map contains information on tree locations, including latitude and longitude, as well as champion status (i.e. the largest of its kind in the county, in the state, or the nation).
+The NH Big Tree Program has mapped of some of NH’s biggest trees that can be viewed by the public.
+It contains information on tree locations, including latitude and longitude, as well as champion status (i.e. the largest of its kind in the county, in the state, or the nation).
+This map only shows a few of the state's champion trees.
+For a complete listing, see the list of State and County Champions

 Did you find a big tree and want to see how it compares to others of the same species?
 Hunting for the biggest trees can be lots of fun and a great learning experience.
 It provides great curriculum for homeschoolers and teachers as well.